TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Columns/Index.rst

 --------

-Some examples from extension styleguide to get an idea on what the ['colums'] definition is capable of: An input field with slider, a select field for images, a select drop-down for images, an inline relation spanning multiple tables.
+Some examples from extension styleguide to get an idea on what the ['colums'] definition is capable of: An input field with slider, a select drop-down for images, an inline relation spanning multiple tables.

 .. code-block:: php